 What Actually Mattered for This Homeowner’s Decision

-Once this homeowner identified that a specific section of their roof received afternoon shading from a neighboring tree for several months each year, the microinverter quote’s higher upfront cost became a more justifiable tradeoff against the string inverter quote’s lower price, since the shading issue would have constrained an entire string’s output under the cheaper option — the right choice was not about which technology is universally “better,” but which one actually matched their specific roof’s shading pattern.
+Once one homeowner figured out that a section of their roof caught afternoon shade from a neighbor’s tree for several months out of the year, the higher price tag on the microinverter quote started to make a lot more sense next to the cheaper string inverter option — because that shading would have dragged down an entire string’s output under the less expensive setup.
+The right call here was never about which technology wins in general.
+It was about which one actually lines up with this roof’s shading pattern.

-Does your roof have any partial shading at any point during the day, even briefly?
-Describe your situation and I can help you think through which inverter type genuinely fits your case.
+Does your roof pick up any partial shading at any point in the day, even briefly?
+Describe your situation and I can help you work through which inverter type fits your case.

 🔗 Recommended Reading